Active RIS-Empowered Covert Satellite-Terrestrial Communications: System Model

-Due to the horizontal mounting configuration of the STAR-RIS, all elements of AASTAR-RIS are set in the full transmission mode.
-In this mode, the transmission coefficient matrix of the AASTAR-RIS at time slot $n$ can be given as follows \cite{Mu2022}:
+Due to the horizontal mounting configuration of the transmissive RIS, the transmission coefficient matrix of the AAT-RIS at time slot $n$ can be given as follows \cite{Lizhen2024}:

 where $\beta_{m}[n]$ and $\phi_{m}[n]$ are the amplification gain and phase shift of the $m$-th element for the transmission space at time slot $n$, respectively.
-To further enhance the transmission rate and fairness of the considered system, the AASTAR-RIS is designed to dynamically adjust its trajectory.
-Specifically, the position of the AASTAR-RIS at time slot $n$ can be calculated as follows:
+To further enhance the transmission rate and fairness of the considered system, the AAT-RIS is designed to dynamically adjust its trajectory.
+Specifically, the position of the AAT-RIS at time slot $n$ can be calculated as follows: